 - 53rd Annual Conference & Solutions Expo that was set for June 23-26 in Vancouver, Canada.

-Currently, all other 2020 NAFCU conferences are still planned to occur.
+Currently, all other 2020 NAFCU conferences are still planned to occur with virtual options being considered.
 We will continue to monitor developments concerning the coronavirus and will notify members and conference attendees should anything else change.

 The Centers for Disease Control and Prevention (CDC) continues to provide updates on the spread of the COVID-19 and we encourage our members and stakeholders to also follow government updates to stay informed of the newest developments and guidance.